 Seasonal products are popular only temporarily, usually once a year for a short period.
 When a “hit of the season” appears on the market, it’s already too late to start searching for a Chinese supplier.
 You have to keep in mind that “a trend” cannot pass until your products arrive.
 Truthfully, there is no way to protect yourself from this kind of situation.
 An importer will have to reckon with the losses.

 Thus, if you consider importing seasonal products, you must survey what will become popular in the following season in advance.

-When you choose a particular item to import, it should be a product you’re familiar with and won’t cause you any problems in the future.
+When you choose a particular item to import, it should be a product you’re familiar with and won’t cause any future problems.
 Before importing, entrepreneurs should check all the regulations they have to deal with.
-Among others, you must know what certificates are required for import, duty rates’ values, how to mark your product correctly, and whether a manual is necessary.
+You must know what certificates are required for import, duty rates’ values, how to mark your product correctly, and whether a manual is necessary.

 Furthermore, many products imported from China require accordance with the European Union’s directives.
 It can be complicated, especially when importing goods classified as dangerous.

 Before importing from China, you must assess your budget and adjust interesting products accordingly.
 In the case of a low budget, don’t look for expensive unit goods.
 Instead, try finding a suitable niche.
 Think about how you can upgrade your product and what to add to it to differentiate yourself from the competition.